Scottish Birds: Birds of Prey, Garden Birds & More

 Like the Capercaillie, the black grouse conduct mating rituals at ‘leks’ or breeding sites, and are easily disturbed at these sites.
-If disturbed during the key period in spring, breeding may not take place at all.
+If disturbed during the key period in spring, breeding may not take place at all for these Scottish birds.

 Grouse estates are controversial due to practices of some grouse estate management practices, which may endanger other bird species and wildlife, and have an impact on the wider environment.

-Sadly, the hen harrier is the most persecuted of Scotland’s birds of prey.
+Sadly, the hen harrier is the most persecuted of the Scottish birds of prey.
 They are one of the main bird species commonly affected by grouse estate management.

 The effect of this species on the number of grouse available for shoots is the cause of much modern-day conflict.

 These beautiful birds fly low in search of food.
 Males are pale grey, females and adolescents brown with a white rump and long, barred tail.